 Extreme care should be taken when thrusting a LARP weapon.
 Attacks must be aimed away from the face.
 Players CANNOT grab spears or shafts of larger weapons but may deflect, divert, or control them with their shields or melee weapons.
 If an opponent runs into a spear tip and it does medium contact, it will still do damage even if the attacker did not actually attack.
 A thrusting weapon cannot be used to perform a Cleave attack.
-Any player deemed stabbing in an unsafe manner will have the weapon taken away by a Herald.

-Coreless daggers can be used to stab during a grapple and may be used to perform the Pierce skill ability in and out of combat, but cannot be used to strike in combat.
+Coreless daggers can be used to stab during a grapple and may be used to perform the Pierce skill ability but cannot be used to strike in combat.